thaynecurrie/phys7943_fall2023/ScientificPythonNotes/Basic/Python_basic_part1.md

 The first step in learning Python or any other language is to ask a piece of code to print a statement.

- To do this from interactive Python ("iPython"), first you type ``python`` in your terminal window, which will bring up the interactive Python prompt.
+ To do this from command line, first you type ``python`` in your terminal window, which will bring up the Python prompt.

  Printing with statements with Python 3 are enclose by parentheses.